alluniq/validated-fields/README.md

     <input class="validated" data-validates="presence" data-error-presence="Name is required" id="user_name" name="user[name]" required="required" type="text" />

 Once we have those custom attributes, we can easily validate the field using JavaScript.
-The gem comes with a simple and extendable JS validator:
+The gem comes with a simple and customizable JS (jQuery) validator.

     rails generate validated_fields:javascript